Become a Supporting Member of Vermont Furniture Makers

 Walnut: Donations of $300 and up

-As we have just started our Friends of the Guild program, donate today and be one of the first listed.
+As we have just started our Supporting Member program donate today and be one of the first listed.

 Note that while your donation is greatly appreciated and will be put to good use, donations to 501c6 non-profits are not tax deductible as a charitable donation.
-If you are a business owner you may want to consider becoming a Supporting Member.
-As a Supporting Member your dues may be a tax deductible business expense.
+If you are a business owner you may want to consider becoming a Supporting Vendor.
+As a Supporting Vendor your dues may be a tax deductible business expense.
 Please check with a tax professional.